Astor63/TPS-Mods/Work In Progress/Gears Improvement/Items Improvement/Shields  Improvement/Deadly Bloom Revitalized/ReadMe.md

 | Nova Radius:        | 828              | 1332                | (60% Bigger)   |

-As the explosive element don't make damage on lenght, the *Nova Damage* and *Nova Radius* were improved from 60% each.
+As the explosive element don't make damage over time, the *Nova Damage* and *Nova Radius* are improved from 60% each.

 ![Deadly Bloom Revitalized](https://imgur.com/iZDhp4j.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

 ### Where to find it?

-The *Deadly Bloom* it can be obtained by purchasing it in a Vending machine, but can also be obtained via the Grinder.
+The *Deadly Bloom* can be obtained by purchasing it in a Vending machine, but can also be obtained via the Grinder.

 ### Changelog:
 - v1.0.0, November 20, 2018